 You need a coffee but there are a lot of unfamiliar coffee shops around you.
-You see a Starbucks, a 7-11 convenience store and a coffee cart.
+You see a Starbucks, a 7-11 convenience store, and a coffee cart.
 Instead of asking Google where the best coffee is among the three, you'll likely rely on where people around you are going.
-You will choose to go to Starbucks and enjoy a cup of this internationally-known coffee.
+You end up choosing Starbucks and enjoying a cup of their internationally-known brew.
 This “public assessment” is what we call SOCIAL PROOF.

 In other words, a person’s brain is wired to mirror or copy the actions and beliefs of people around when placed in unfamiliar territory.
 In the case of a business, people will buy from a place where a lot of people are talking about it.

-Then VS. Now
+Social Proof Then vs. Now

 Years ago, when you wanted to start a business, say a store, things were a lot different.
 For instance, you needed a lot of money to get started.
-To pay for the leasing or buying of a space, to buy and stock up on inventory and to pay for visual aids to market your business.
+To pay for the leasing or buying of a space, to buy and stock up on inventory, and to pay for visual aids to market your business.

 As a business owner, you always hope that all people who visit and poke around your website or your online store will end up purchasing an item.
 But a lot of times, this is not the case.
 A lot of these people have different reasons.

 Four Ways To Show Social Proof Notifications

 A review describes the product or service a customer received from a company.
-It is usually described by giving a number of stars followed by a comment.
-On the other hand, a testimonial describes the customer’s personal account with the quality of service provided by the company.
+It usually includes a number of stars and a short written review.
+In contrast, a testimonial describes the customer’s personal account with the quality of service provided by the company.

 This usually comes in the form of word of mouth from a customer who is satisfied with your product or service.
 They had a good experience and will talk about it with other people.
 Some businesses include an incentive program giving rewards to customers who bring in new potential customers.

-This is going to be a video, picture or testimonial from a famous person.
+This is going to be a video, picture, or testimonial from a famous person.
 A celebrity, icon or an advocate who people know and trust.
 In this instance, you would send your product to an influencer and pay them to post about your product.

 For example, a message that pops up at the bottom right corner of the screen showing that “Customer X has just received his order and that he gave a 5-star rating for an excellent delivery service.”

 Just be careful in displaying fake information because as easy as it may create a trustworthy reputation for you, that is how easy it is to ruin your image.